alyn232/Manual_Testing_Project_For_opencart.md/Manual_Testing_Project_For_OpenCart_.md

 <h4> 1.1.3 Exit criteria defined </h4>

+- It is necessary to have a thorough understanding of the application flow.
+- The test plan document must be completed.
--95% of tests are passed
+- 95% of tests are passed
--No Critical issues have Open status
+- No Critical issues have Open status
--Update tests are 100% passed (update tests will not generate other new issues that impact the application))
+- Update tests are 100% passed (update tests will not generate other new issues that impact the application))

 <h4> 1.1.4 Test scope</h4>